aamazie/pokemongen1fasthack/README.txt

 RED/BLUE RBA GUIDE
 (Most of this was written by others and not only Aaron Mazie)

-If you’re having any trouble with this guide, please watch John Stone’s and Eddaket’s guides on the game here (and follow them while you’re at it): https://www.youtube.com/watch?v=InJbog7tJMM https://www.twitch.tv/videos/77888687
+If you’re having any trouble with this guide, please watch JohnStone’s and Eddaket’s guides on the game here (and follow them while you’re at it): https://www.youtube.com/watch?v=InJbog7tJMM https://www.twitch.tv/videos/77888687